 Distance: 90 minutes’ drive from Hobart

-Tasmania is known for its stunning scenery, so make sure you get amongst it over the Easter long weekend.
 Mount Field National Park offers a number of quick and easy – but incredibly beautiful – walking trails, including those to Russell Falls and Horseshoe Falls.
-The Waterfalls Cafe and Gallery is a great place to stop for a feed, or else you can simply pack a picnic and then claim your own quite pocket of the Derwent Valley for lunch.
+The Waterfalls Cafe and Gallery is a great place to stop for a feed, or else you can simply pack a picnic and then claim your own quiet pocket of the Derwent Valley for lunch.

 Distance: 2 hours’ drive from Hobart

 If you haven’t yet made the voyage to Bruny Island, make it a priority these Easter holidays.
-Accessed via a short car-ferry ride, this island is a foodie’s haven, with must-visit stops including the Bruny Island Cheese Company, Get Shucked oyster farm, Bruny Island Premium Wines and the Tasmanian House of Whisky.
+Accessed via a short car-ferry ride, this island is a foodie’s haven, with must-visit stops including the Bruny Island Cheese Company, Get Shucked oyster farm and the Bruny Island Raspberry Farm.

 Easter Road Trips from Adelaide